Kenay Myrie

-Kenay Myrie Reyes (born 6 September 2006) is a Costa Rican football player who plays as right-back for Liga FPD club Saprissa, and the Costa Rica national team.
+Kenay Myrie Reyes (born 6 September 2006) is a Costa Rican football player who plays as right-back for Danish Superliga club F.C.
+Copenhagen, and the Costa Rica national team.

 Career

 A youth product of Alajuelense, Myrie moved to the academy of Saprissa and began training with their senior team in 2023.
 He debuted with Saprissa in a Liga FPD match with Santos de Guápiles in September 2024.
 On 13 December 2024, he signed a professional contract with Saprissa until 2028.

+On 16 January 2026, Myrie joined Danish Superliga club F.C.
+Copenhagen.
+However, the club did not disclose the length of the agreement.

 International career

 Myrie was called up to the Costa Rica U20s in November 2024 for a friendly.
 He debuted with Costa Rica national team in a 8–0 2026 FIFA World Cup qualification win over Bahamas on 8 June 2025.
 He made the final Costa Rica squad for the 2025 CONCACAF Gold Cup.

 Personal life

 Kenay is the son of Roy Myrie and nephew of David Myrie, both Costa Rican former international footballers.
 His twin brother Kenan is currently a youth footballer with Saprissa.